douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 “I hate to burst your boils,” said God, “but I’m gonna.
 With hail.”

-Hail, like large {{ spherical objects // globes //  // bowling balls }} rained down upon Egypt, popped every exposed boil, {{ did destructive acts // derailed trains // they _  // burnt cities to the ground }} and annihilated all the Egyptian crops.
+Like large {{ spherical objects // globes //  // bowling balls }}, hail rained down upon Egypt, popped every exposed boil, {{ did destructive acts // derailed trains // they _  // burnt cities to the ground }}, and annihilated all the Egyptian crops.
 Following that, locusts descended upon the fields and ate all of the destroyed crops.
 Hungry Egyptians tried to eat the locusts, but they couldn’t catch them because God turned off the Sun.

-“{{ Something you say when you’re upset // Gosh darn it // // Woe is me }}!” cried the child Lice Cake, naked for all the locusts had eaten his clothes, “At least when we had light we could SEE those cute little diseased cows.”
+“{{ Something you say when you’re upset // Gosh darn it // // Woe is me }}!” cried the child Lice Cake, naked, for all the locusts had eaten his clothes, “At least when we had light we could SEE those cute little diseased cows.”

 Safe within his palace, Pharaoh idly asked, “How’s the weather today, {{ derisive term for people (plural) // fools //  // punks }}?”